 Editor's note: This story has been updated throughout to reflect the most recent fall plans for each institution.

-All eight UT System academic institutions will close most in-person activities and go online after Thanksgiving break, Chancellor James Milliken said at the UT System board meeting Monday.
+All eight UT System academic institutions have released their plans for fall 2020, according to a UT System press release sent out July 3.
+All academic institutions will close most in-person activities and go online after Thanksgiving break, Chancellor James Milliken said at the UT System board meeting Monday.

 “Each institution has plans for fully online, in-person and hybrid course experiences, and … each will be prepared to step back or close in-person activities, if conditions require it,” Milliken said.

 The System Board of Regents approved all institutions’ fall plans at the board meeting.
 Institutions have made their plans publicly available or will do so in the next few days, according to a UT System press release published Monday.

 Steve Leslie, executive vice chancellor of academic affairs for the UT System, said the System is having weekly calls with the academic institutions’ presidents and provosts to discuss their fall semester plans.

 “It’s not the UT System deciding (the plans), it's talking to the presidents and determining what is best for the campuses,” Leslie said.

 The Daily Texan is covering in-depth how UT-Austin is planning for the fall 2020 semester.
 Read the latest update here.

 UT-Arlington will offer courses in-person, online asynchronous, which are online classes without live lectures, online synchronous, or as a hybrid, according to a report released June 21.

 “In Fall 2020, it is expected that courses will expand to fit within seven different defined modalities,” the report said.
 “This expanded scope demands robust training concepts to ensure faculty are equipped to maintain high-quality instruction and the student experience regardless of modality.”